 - Lompoc, Sta.
 Rita Hills AVA stretches east to Buellton, producing some of Santa Barbara County’s most prized Chardonnay and Pinot Noir.

 - Ballard Canyon AVA lies just beyond the Sta.
 Rita Hills AVA, and borders the newest of these areas, the Los Olivos District AVA.

-- Happy Canyon of Santa Barbara AVA is on the eastern border of these AVAs, which range in grape-growing climate from cooler to slightly warmer as you travel west to east through this section of the wine region.
+- Happy Canyon of Santa Barbara AVA is on the eastern border of these AVAs, which range in grape-growing climate from cooler to slightly warmer as you travel west to east..

-- Santa Barbara County wine country also has hidden-gem agricultural pockets and of those, not to be overlooked, are the Los Alamos Valley vineyards, encircling the Old West-meets-modern-foodie town of Los Alamos, and the Santa Maria Bench, which rises inland from the Santa Maria Valley AVA.
+- Santa Barbara County wine country also has hidden-gem agricultural pockets such as the Los Alamos Valley vineyards, the Old West-meets-modern-foodie town of Los Alamos.
+Alisos Canyon AVA

-About 9.5 million gallons of wine are produced annually, in Santa Barbara County.
-Tasting through the region’s many varieties – the afore-mentioned Chardonnay and Pinot Noir, plus Syrah, Sauvignon Blanc, Cabernet Sauvignon, Grenache, Merlot, Pinot Gris, Viognier, Cabernet Franc, Sangiovese and Riesling..
-Santa Barbara County wine country rises to the food and wine occasion, with singular cuisines and stand-out restaurants.
+Tasting your way through the region’s many varieties – Chardonnay and Pinot Noir, plus Syrah, Sauvignon Blanc, Cabernet Sauvignon, Grenache, Merlot, Pinot Gris, Viognier, Cabernet Franc, Sangiovese and Riesling..
+Santa Barbara County wine country rises to the food and wine occasion, with a varied International and California cuisines and restaurants.